AlexSunner/drink-plaza/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, select the Main Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - <https://alexsunner.github.io/drink-plaza/>

+- Forking the GitHub Repository

+If you want to make changes to your repository without affecting it, you can make a copy of it by 'Forking' it.
+This ensures your original repository remains unchanged.

+1. Find the relevant GitHub repository
+2. In the top right corner of the page, click the Fork button (under your account)
+3. Your repository has now been 'Forked' and you have a copy to work on

+- Cloning the GitHub Repository

+Cloning your repository will allow you to download a local version of the repository to be worked on.
+Cloning can also be a great way to backup your work.

+1. Find the relevant GitHub repository
+2. Press the arrow on the Code button
+3. Copy the link that is shown in the drop-down
+4. Now open Codeanywhere or whatever editor you use & select the directory location where you would like the clone created
+5. In the terminal type 'git clone' & then paste the link you copied in GitHub
+6. Press enter and your local clone will be created.

 ## Credits